 The subsidiary has many years of practical experience in R & D, production and assembly of electrical test fixtures and equipment, and has independently trained a R & D team with innovation and improvement capabilities.
 This team is highly competitive in the market.
-The R & D expenses in 2019 are close to NT\$5.5million, and it is expected that there will continue to be a considerable amount of R & D expenses this year and next year.
+The R & D expenses in 2020 are close to NT\$4.5million, and it is expected that there will continue to be 0.2%~0.5% of R & D expenses this year and next year.